Cloudy and the High-Resolution Microcalorimeter Revolution: Optical, UV, and X-ray Spectra of One-electron Systems: Atomic Structure and Rates

 \subsection{Atomic Energy Levels}

-Due to the high resolution of spectra that will be observed with microcalorimeter missions such as \XRISM and \Athena, a larger number of atomic high-energy levels ($n>$100) become relevant in the \Cloudy{} calculations.
-As such, we increase the number of levels included in the H-like Fe atom by default to 55.

-Additionally, \Cloudy{} by default includes only the energy levels from the Chianti v10.0.1 atomic database which have energies below the ionization potential of the corresponding ion (we refer to these as auto-ionizing levels) \citep{2022Astro...1..255G}.
+Due to the high resolution of spectra that will be observed with microcalorimeter missions such as \XRISM{} and \Athena{}, a larger number of atomic high-energy levels ($n>$100) become relevant in the \Cloudy{} calculations. \Cloudy{} by default includes only the energy levels from the Chianti v10.1 atomic database which have energies below the ionization potential of the corresponding ion (we refer to these as auto-ionizing levels further discussed in \citep{2022Astro...1..255G}).
 However, with spectral resolutions $R>1000$ even lines produced by transitions involving autoionizing levels will be observed.
-The work in \cite{2022Astro...1..255G} provides a \Cloudy{}-compatible version of the Chianti 10.0.1 database that includes all levels in the original Chianti database, available to be downloaded from \url{http://data.nublado.org/chianti/}, with filename ``chianti\_v10.0\_full''.
+The work in \cite{2022Astro...1..255G} provides a \Cloudy{}-compatible version of the Chianti 10.0.1 database that includes all levels in the original Chianti database, available to be downloaded from \url{http://data.nublado.org/chianti/}, with filename ``chianti\_v10.1\_full''.
 Note, that \Cloudy{} users should use the {\tt set UTA off } command to ensure that the auto-ionizing lines are not double counted.